-As governments start to ease COVID-19 lockdown restrictions, there’s still a lot about the coronavirus that we don’t understand.
+As lockdown restrictions ease, there’s still a lot about COVID-19 we don’t understand.

 Indeed, scientists are still investigating where the coronavirus came from, why there are new coronavirus symptoms, and how to create a coronavirus vaccine.
 All this is on top of the existing difficulties with COVID-19 testing, contact tracing, and more.